-Sergio Rebelo is the Tokai Bank Chair in International Finance at the Kellogg School of Management, where he has served as Chair of the Finance Department.
+Sergio Rebelo is the MUFG Bank Distinguished Professor of International Finance at the Kellogg School of Management, where he has served as Chair of the Finance Department.

 Professor Rebelo does research on macroeconomics and international finance.
 He has studied the causes of business cycles, the impact of economic policy on economic growth, and the sources of exchange rate fluctuations.
 His research has been funded by the National Science Foundation, the World Bank, the Sloan Foundation, and the Olin Foundation.